 Tufts Health Plan Nurse Scholars Program is a program geared to address the need for nursing faculty in Massachusetts and Rhode Island.
 Previous awards of up to $10,000 were granted to be applied over three semesters.
 Applicants must be residents of MA or RI, 2nd year Master’s or Doctoral student and must commit to teach in an academic setting in MA or RI for one year after completing successful completion of their degree.
 Previous year’s deadline was March 27.
 For more information, contact Karen Nelson, vice president of clinical affairs, Massachusetts Hospital Association (781) 262-6006.

 The Science, Mathematics, and Research for Transformation (SMART) Defense Scholarship Program has been established by the Department of Defense to promote the education, recruitment and retention of rising junior and senior undergraduate and graduate students in SME studies.
 For eligibility requirements, applications, and more information, please go to http://smart.asee.org/.

-Thermo Fisher Scientific Inc. is offereing two $10,000 scholarships and four $5,000 scholarships, to be awarded to undergraduate and graduate students with a declared major of biology, chemistry, biochemistry, or a related life-science field.
-To qualify, students must have a GPA of 3.0 (on a 4.0 scale) and be enrolled in an accredited college or university for the Winter/Spring 2013 semester.
-For more information, go to https://secure.pierce-antibodies.com/PierceScholarship/index.cfm
+The Thermo Fisher Scientific Scholarship is offering two $10,000 scholarships and four $5,000 scholarships for an undergraduate or graduate student with a declared major of biology, chemistry, biochemistry or a related life-science field.
+The student must have a GPA of 3.0 (on a 4.0 scale) and be enrolled in an accredited college or university.
+For more information please visit, http://www.pierce-antibodies.com/PierceScholarship/?utm_source=PierceScholarship&utm_medium=turl&utm_campaign=PierceScholarship.